MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards

 \subsection{Environments}

-Figure \ref{fig:2} shows four robot manipulation environments: FetchReach-v1, FetchPush-v1, FetchPickandPlace-v1, and FetchSlide-v1.
+Fig.\ref{fig:2} shows four sequential manipulation environments: FetchPush-v1, FetchPickandPlace-v1, Drawer-v1 and Insert-v1.
+FetchPush-v1 and FetchPickandPlace-v1 are provided in OpenAI Gym \cite{brockman_openai_2016}.
 These environments are based on a Fetch robotic arm with 7 degrees of freedom (7-DoF) and two parallel grippers.
 Each state space $s_t$ consists of the kinematic information of the end effector, including coordinates, angular velocity, linear velocity, and gripper open/close status.
-If there is an object present, the state space also includes the block's coordinates, angular velocity, and linear velocity.
+If there is an object present, the state space also includes the object's coordinates, angular velocity, and linear velocity.
 Each action space $a_t$ is four-dimensional, where the first three dimensions control the displacement of the end effector and the fourth dimension controls the gripper open/close action.
-The goal is to reach the desired three-dimensional coordinates of the end effector or block, which is used to determine whether the goal has been achieved.
+The expected goal is to reach the desired three-dimensional coordinates of the end effector or objects, which is used to determine whether the goal has been achieved.
 The reward $r_t$ is sparse and binary: a reward of 0 is returned when the goal is achieved within a certain threshold, and a reward of -1 is returned otherwise.